KartikP/KartikP.github.io/_posts/2023-09-20-What-is-a-PhD-like.md

 I recently read a post on /r/datascience that raised the question: `why so many people with PhDs think that's an easy pass for data science?`

-Inintially, I found this question rather puzzling.
+Initially, I found this question rather puzzling.
 The notion of a "PhD", and as an "easy pass" is contradictory.
 Obtaining a PhD is anything but easy; it  often constitutes the most formidable intellectual challenge a person has to rise up to in their lifetime.
 Perhaps that is one source of confusion.
 So for now, I will attempt to describe `what does a PhD really require` and I will be focusing on a STEM degree (although I believe this can be applied to some non-STEM programs).

 A PhD is also known as a Doctorate in Philosophy degree.
 In most fields, it is the highest academic degree a person can achieve.
 It typically is the result of several years of research and study in a very narrow and technical domain of knowledge.
 It culminates as a substantial novel contribution to scientific knowledge (e.g., increasing understanding, developing new technologies, shifting paradigms, etc.)